mponcecic/AC19AC27/README.md

 ![Fig4](/Schematics/DEG_flow.png)
 *Differentially expressed genes analysis summary*

 The first step is to perform quality control (`05_DEGs_v1_qc.R`) among all the samples without considering the treatment.
 As a result, plots and data tables.
-The plots, saved in :open_file_folder: QC, will highlight if there are outliers or another source variance in the data that is not explained by the experimental condition.
+The plots, saved in QC folder, will highlight if there are outliers or another source variance in the data that is not explained by the experimental condition.

-In a folder named :open_file_folder: Results, the data tables are saved and all relevant information in the following analysis will be saved here.
+In a folder named Results, the data tables are saved and all relevant information in the following analysis will be saved here.
 The results files are metadata, filtered data and transformed data (VST/RLOG, CPM) for raw and filtered data.
 The filtered data is based on `filterByExprs()` in the `EdgeR` package which is applied to all the data.
 This step is key for EdgeR and limma-voom.

 The second step is to apply one or different methods, which are DESeq2 (`05_DEGs_v2_DESeq2.R`), EdgeR (`05_DEGs_v2_EdgeR.R`), limma-voom (`05_DEGs_v2_limma-voom.R`) and Wilcoxon test (`05_DEGs_v2_Wilcoxon.R`), to obtain the DEGs.
 The method used for the analysis can be chosen due to several reasons, here you can find a summary table.